AWS Service Configuration

 To get more information about what specific call(s) failed, you can run sudo docker-compose logs | grep "Unable to retrieve" | grep "yourbucketname" on the instance you have running InsightCloudSec.

-Note: Don't forget to update the command with your unique bucket name.
+Update the command with your unique bucket name.

 Recommend Bot Remediation